-The Center for Instructional Innovation and Assessment is pleased to present the 2016-17 Innovative Teaching Showcase featured instructors:
+The CIIA is pleased to announce the 2017-18 Innovative Teaching Showcase featured instructors:

 - Troy Abel (Environmental Studies)

-These worthy candidates are among many at Western who do this essential work.
+These worthy instructors are among many at Western who do this essential work.
 Please share your innovative approach if you would like it included as a "profile" in our new publication.

 See also: Teaching Handbook: Inclusive Teaching